adcastel/GLT/README.md

 2. How to use GLT
 ===================

-GLT offers two library approaches:
+I. GLT offers two library approaches:

 (a) Dynamic library.
 Once the step 1 is completed, a libglt.so file can be found in each underlying library folder.
 The glt.h file needs to